A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

 To simplify notation, we will suppress the coface maps and use a superscript notation with $\delta_i(u):= u^{1,\ldots, i-1, i+1,\ldots, n}.$ For example, if $u=(a_1(x,y),a_2(x,y))\in\tder_2$, then $u^{2,3}=(0,a_1(y,z),a_2(y,z)) \in \tder_3$.
 Diagrammatically, that is, after applying $\Upsilon^{-1}$, this corresponds to inserting an empty strand in position $i$.

-A second type of coface map, denoted by double entries in the subscripts, corresponds to an ``unzip-style'' strand-doubling.
-For instance, given the $u\in \tder_2$ above, Diagrammatically, $\Upsilon^{-1}(u^{1,...,i(i+1),i+2,...,n})$ is obtained from $\Upsilon^{-1}(u)$ by doubling the $i$-th strand and replacing any arrows ending on the $i$-th strand replaces with a sum of two arrows, as in the definition of the unzip operation, Figure~\ref{fig: unzip for arrows}.
+A second type of coface map, denoted by double entries in the superscripts, corresponds to an ``unzip-style'' strand-doubling.
+For instance, given $u\in \tder_2$ as above, Diagrammatically, $\Upsilon^{-1}(u^{1,...,i(i+1),i+2,...,n})$ is obtained from $\Upsilon^{-1}(u)$ by doubling the $i$th strand and replacing any arrows ending on the $i$th strand with a sum of two arrows, as in the definition of the unzip operation, Figure~\ref{fig: unzip for arrows}.